-FASD INFORMATION for EDUCATORS
+FASD INFORMATION for TEACHERS, EDUCATORS

 The Keewatin-Patricia District School Board is continuing to work to support students with fetal alcohol spectrum disorder, otherwise known as FASD.
 A delegation of 16 people from Newfoundland and Labrador visited schools across the KPDSB earlier this year, to learn more about how the board is working with students that have the disorder.
 July 6, 2018